Kurento/kurento/source/dev/writing_documentation.rst

   The *source* folder is copied into the *build* directory, and then the substitutions take place over this copy.

 - **langdoc**.
 This target creates the automatically generated reference documentation for each :doc:`/features/kurento_client`.
 Currently, this means the Javadoc and Jsdoc documentations for Java and Js clients, respectively.
-The Kurento client repositories are checked out in the same version as specified by the documentation's version file, or in the master branch if no such version tag exists.
+The Kurento client repositories are checked out in the same version as specified by the documentation version file, or in the master branch if no such version tag exists.
 Then, the client stubs of the :doc:`/features/kurento_api` are automatically generated, and from the resulting source files, the appropriate documentation is automatically generated too.

   The *langdoc* target is usually run before the *html* target, in order to end up with a complete set of HTML documents that include all the reST documentation with the Javadoc/Jsdoc sections.